LihongZhang2023/portfolio/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
 Hi!
 My name is Lihong Zhang (She/Her).
 I have been an employee at Carnegie Mellon University since 2018.
 I enrolled in Master of Applied Second Acquisition program at Dietrich College in Auguest 2018 and graduated in December 2021.
 Following my graduation, I decided to pursue another graduate degree in Public Management at Heinz College to futher my knowledge on Technology, analytics and leadership practice.
-I realized Data nalytics is an important skill for business.

 In today’s digital world, the ability to make data-driven decisions and create strategy informed by analysis is central to successful leadership in any industry.
-I
+I realized Data analytics is an important skill for institutions and businesses.
+I have taken data science related courses such as Database Management, Data Analytics with Tableau in previous semesters.
+And I plan to dive deeper into data anaylitics along the way.

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

-1. List item #1
-2. List item #2
-3. List item #3

-or...

-- List item #1
-- List item #2
-- List item #3
+Through the Telling Story with Data course, I hope to learn:
+1. design data visualization more effectively.
+2. New tools and techniques for data visualization and analystics
+3. New ways to represent data about my work.

 # Portfolio